MapleSyrupGroup/dbsampler/README.md

 The tool is designed to be extended primarily by adding custom Samplers (which must implement `\Quidco\DbSampler\Sampler\Sampler`) and cleaners (which must implement `\Quidco\DbSampler\Cleaner\FieldCleaner` ànd be registered with `\Quidco\DbSampler\Cleaner\RowCleaner::registerCleaner`).

+Your custom cleaner will be provided with an array of parameters the cleaner was defined with (eg: `faker:ipv4`), and the original database value.

 Currently, only mysql and sqlite databases are supported, but this could also be extended.

 This tool does not convert between database drivers.
 This means that if your source database is MySQL, then the destination database must also be MySQL.